 Rubber Plant Light Needs

-In a nutshell, Rubber Plants are bright light plants but prefer indirect sun.
+In a nutshell, Rubber Plants are bright light plants but always prefer indirect sunlight.
 Your plants will thrive in a bright, airy location which gets a good few hours of light throughout the day.

 Direct sunlight on the foliage may result in some burning and drying, filter the light using sheer net curtains or keep the plant west or east-facing windows.